2021rahul/Multi-view-Regularization-using-Attention-Mechanism/README.md

     optimizer = tf.train.AdamOptimizer(config.MULTIRES_Attention_learning_rate).minimize(loss, global_step)
 ```

-This section of code must be changed to use different neural network architectures along with multi-resolution consistency.
+This above section of code must be changed to use different neural network architectures along with multi-resolution consistency.
 Another example of using LSTM networks with multi-resolution consistency is shown below,
 ```
 print("BUILD MODEL")
 tf.reset_default_graph()